 The Advanced Fashion Retail and Creative Business course has been designed holistically and provides complementary components to further aid your progression and employability.

 The Creative Business component of the course equips you with specialist knowledge and skills, enabling entry to an apprenticeship, employment or progression to higher education.
-It will provide opportunities for you to find out from employers how the skills and knowledge you acquire are used in work.
+It will provide opportunities for you to find out from employers how the skills and knowledge you acquire are used in the workplace.

 Typically, you will have at least four GCSEs graded A*- C, including GCSE English Language and GCSE Maths at grade 4 [C] or above.
 Alternatively you may have a relevant intermediate qualification at Merit grade or above, along with GCSE grade 4/C English Language and Maths.